Table of contents

 should produce a listing like this:

-nspike2 spike_behav spike_fixpos spike_process_posdata
+nspike spike_behav spike_fixpos spike_process_posdata

 nspike_matlab spike_daq spike_matlab spike_rgbcolor

-nspike_rt spike_extract spike_posdaq spike_save_data
+spike_extract spike_posdaq spike_save_data

-Running the NSpike Code (without RT-Linux)
+Running the NSpike Code

 Make sure that /usr/local/nspike is in your path.